May 11 event celebrates exceptional teaching by recognizing San Diego County District Teachers of the Year, including 18 National University Alumni

 “We are pleased to once again join National University in celebrating and thanking our outstanding teachers for their dedication to the success of our students,” said Padres general partner Peter Seidler, who was named keynote speaker for National University’s May 19 commencement ceremony in Petco Park.
 “Education is a pillar of the Padres Organization’s commitment to the community.”

 In addition to its teacher education programs, National University is also supporting ongoing teacher development through its role leading the national expansion of two research-based programs that address student development and achievement.
 The programs are Sanford Harmony (PreK-6), a social emotional learning program for PreK-6 classrooms now reaching more than 1 million students, and Sanford Inspire (PreK-12), which offers training modules that feature research-based teaching approaches to create inspiring classrooms.
-Both programs are being disseminated nationally through National University and the National University System, and with the generous support of philanthropist and entrepreneur T. Denny Sanford.
+Both programs are being disseminated nationally through National University and the National University System

 ABOUT NATIONAL UNIVERSITY

 Founded in 1971, National University is among the largest, private, nonprofit universities in California.
 With more than 200,000 alumni, National University is the flagship institution of the National University System.
 National University is dedicated to making lifelong learning opportunities accessible, challenging, and relevant to a diverse population of students.
 Four schools and two colleges – the College of Letters and Sciences; the Sanford College of Education; the School of Business and Management; the School of Engineering and Computing; the School of Health and Human Services; and the School of Professional Studies – offer more than 75 graduate and undergraduate degrees and 23 teacher credentials.
 Programs are offered at locations throughout California and across the nation, and are also available online.
 National University is headquartered in La Jolla, California. https://www.nu.edu/